-After communion with his Father and night rest, Jesus came back from the Mount of Olives with regained strength to face the crowd and the enemies again at the Temple premises.
-He could reach there early in the morning because the Mount of Olives was near the Temple.
-Though there were attempts to arrest Jesus for his assassination, he was bold enough to return there.
-He knew his time had not arrived and so the enemies could not arrest him until he let them do so.
+After communion with his Father and night rest, Jesus came back from the Mount of Olives with regained strength to face the crowd and his enemies again at the Temple premises.
+He could reach there early in the morning because, as stated earlier, the Mount of Olives was near the Temple, i.e. barely one and a half km away.
+Though there were attempts to arrest Jesus for the purpose of his assassination, he was bold enough to return there.
+He knew his time had not arrived and so his enemies could not arrest him until he let them do so.

 all the people started coming to him

-Since that was the end of the feast of Tabernacles, people from all over the Holy Land and abroad were already in Jerusalem.
+Since it was the end of the feast of Tabernacles, people from all over the Holy Land and abroad were already in Jerusalem.
 They were enthusiastic to meet Jesus as soon as he came to the Temple.
-Jesus was also passionate about sharing his gospel before his crucifixion.
+Jesus was also enthusiastic about sharing his gospel before his crucifixion.

-The sitting of Jesus was symbolic of his authoritative teaching because the Rabbis used to teach while sitting.
-He was bold to do so even in the Temple area where his adversaries were threatening his life, accusing him of misleading the people (Lk 23:2).
+‘Sitting’ in the case of Jesus was symbolic of his authoritative teaching because the Rabbis essentially taught while sitting.
+He was very assertive in this regard considering that, in the Temple area, the very presence of his adversaries who were accusing him of misleading the people, posed a threat to his life (Lk 23:2).

-The scribes were specialists in studying, copying, and interpreting the Holy Scripture.
-They flourished from the time of Babylonian exile to the destruction of the second Temple in 70 A.D.
-Though some of them were priests like Ezra (Ezra 7:5-6), Levites and common people also became scribes.
-They were also experts in the judicial procedures and served the Sanhedrin.
-The wise scribes were also titled as Rabbi.
-The Jews respected them because of their knowledge in the Bible, dedicated service, and adherence to the Laws.
-They gained authority among the Jews and joined Pharisees in opposing Jesus for his liberal approach to man-made laws.
+The Scribes were specialists in studying, copying, and interpreting the Holy Scripture.
+They flourished from the period of the Babylonian exile to the destruction of the second Temple in 70 A.D.
+Though some of them were priests like Ezra (Ezra 7:5-6), several Levites and common people also became Scribes.
+As experts in the judicial procedures, they also served the Sanhedrin.
+The wise Scribes were also known as rabbis and were respected by the Jews because of their knowledge in the Torah, dedicated service, and adherence to the Laws.
+They gained authority among the Jews and joined the Pharisees in opposing Jesus for his liberal approach to man-made laws.

-Pharisee in Hebrew means “separate” or “detach” because this group had separated themselves from the ordinary people in their strict religious observances.
+‘Pharisee’ in Hebrew means “separate” or “detach” because this group had separated themselves from the ordinary people by their strictness in terms of religious observances.
 They were against the Hellenistic influence of the Jewish religion.
 Besides the laws given through Moses, the Pharisees developed their own interpretations and applications of the Law.
-They gave importance to the traditional rituals that were not in the Mosaic laws but were handed over by the elders of previous generations claiming that they were also of divine origin.
+They gave importance to the traditional rituals that were not in the Mosaic Law but were handed down by the elders of previous generations claiming that they were also of divine origin.
 This group originated during the post-exilic times when there was a thirst for maintaining the purity of Judaism according to the written laws and oral traditions.
-Though some Pharisees appreciated the teachings of Jesus and invited him for dinner (Luke 7:36-50; 14:1), many of them objected him because he did not strictly stick on to their man-made rituals and traditions.
-So, along with the scribes, they challenged Jesus.
+Though some of the Pharisees appreciated the teachings of Jesus and invited him to dinner (Lk 7:36-50; 14:1), many of them objected because he did not strictly adhere to their man-made rituals and traditions.
+So, along with the Scribes, they too challenged Jesus.

-The Great Sanhedrin, the socio-political and judicial council of the Jews, comprised the scribes and Pharisees.
+The Great Sanhedrin, the socio-political and judicial council of the Jews, comprised the Scribes and the Pharisees.
 They met in the Hall of Hewn Stones in the Temple.
-The scribes and Pharisees who brought the adulterous woman must be some members of the Sanhedrin trying to find fault with Jesus.
+The Scribes and the Pharisees who brought the adulterous woman must be members of the Sanhedrin trying to find fault with Jesus.

-Those who dragged the woman claimed that they had enough proof of guilt to sentence her because they caught her in the very act of adultery.
-She could be sentenced to death according to the Law of Moses to get rid of such evil from the society.
-“If a man is discovered lying with a woman who is married to another, they both shall die, the man who was lying with the woman as well as the woman.
+Those who dragged the woman before Jesus claimed that they had enough proof of guilt to sentence her to death by stoning so as to get rid of such evil from society because they had caught her in the very act of adultery.
+This of course was in contravention of what the Law prescribed: “If a man is discovered lying with a woman who is married to another, they both shall die, the man who was lying with the woman as well as the woman.
 Thus shall you purge the evil from Israel” (Deut 22:22).

-The scribes and Pharisees might have purposefully caught a sinful woman to test Jesus.
-Their target was not the adulterous woman, but Jesus.
-They were frustrated with him and disappointed that they could not arrest him the day before because of his popular support.
-They planned to trap Jesus in the crowd’s presence around him.
-So, they forcefully dragged the woman and made her stand in the middle of Jesus and his listeners.
-They wished the public to know how Jesus was responding so they could accuse him in their midst, regardless of his positive or negative response.
+The Scribes and the Pharisees might have purposefully caught a sinful woman to test Jesus, their target being not the adulterous woman, but Jesus.
+They were frustrated with him and disappointed that they could not arrest him the day before because of his evident popularity and planned to trap him precisely in the presence of the crowd around him.
+So, they forcefully dragged the woman and made her stand before Jesus amidst his listeners.
+They wished the public to know how Jesus was responding so that they could finally expose him in public and thus hurl further accusations against him!

-The scribes and Pharisees respectfully introduced the woman to Jesus, hiding their shrewd intention.
+The Scribes and the Pharisees respectfully introduced the woman to Jesus, hiding their shrewd intention.
 Their statement of grabbing the woman in the very act of adultery implied that they already had at least two witnesses as per law to judge her (Deut 19:15).

-Though death penalty is prescribed in Lev 21:10 and Deut 22:22 for both men and woman caught in adultery, they do not specify how it should be implemented, except for the engaged virgin caught in adultery.
+Though Leviticus 21:10 and Deuteronomy 22:22 prescribe the death penalty for both man and woman caught in adultery, they do not specify how it should be implemented, except for the engaged virgin caught in adultery.
 “If there is a young woman, a virgin who is betrothed, and a man comes upon her in the city and lies with her, you shall bring them both out to the gate of the city and there stone them to death” (Deut 22:23-24).
-The betrothed virgin’s violation was more serious an offense and so deserved a painful death.
+The betrothed virgin’s violation was more serious an offence and so deserved a painful death.
 However, the Jews gave the same punishment for all caught in adultery.
-The scribes and Pharisees brought the woman to Jesus not to judge her, but to get an opinion from him about what to do with the adulterous woman.
+The Scribes and the Pharisees brought the woman to Jesus not to be judged by him, but to elicit an opinion from him as to what is to be done with an adulterous woman.